Jimmy Webb: Singer-songwriter years, 1970–1982

+He also produced in 1972 album, "The Supremes Produced And Arranged By Jimmy Webb." for The Supremes, featuring Jean Terrell, Mary Wilson and Linda Lawrence.
+The album sold poorly and did not chart successfully.

 In 1974, Webb released Land's End on Asylum Records.
 Unlike his previous albums, which tended to be underproduced, Webb was able to achieve a more heavily produced pop/rock sound on Land's End, which was recorded in England with the help of an all-star session band that included Joni Mitchell, Ringo Starr, and Nigel Olsson.
 The album contains "a thematic consistency in that most of its songs were tales of romantic discord".
 While Webb continued to improve as a singer, he "still hadn't found an identity as a solo artist".
 The album features the songs "Ocean in His Eyes", "Just This One Time", and "Crying in My Sleep".

 In 1977, Webb released El Mirage on Atlantic Records.
 Produced, arranged, and conducted by The Beatles' former producer, George Martin, the album was Webb's "most polished effort yet as a performer".
 William Ruhlmann observed, "These were lush tracks full of tasty playing and warm string charts on which Webb's thin tenor was buoyed by numerous background vocalists, the whole an excellent example of the style known as 'West Coast pop'."
 The album contains several strong compositions, including "The Highwayman", which would later become a number one country hit for Waylon Jennings, Willie Nelson, Johnny Cash, and Kris Kristofferson, who named their super group The Highwaymen after the song.
 Their version of "The Highwayman" won a Grammy Award for Best Country Song.
 El Mirage also features the songs "If You See Me Getting Smaller I'm Leaving", a newly arranged version of "P.F.
 Sloan", and "The Moon is a Harsh Mistress", which had already been recorded by Joe Cocker, Glen Campbell, and Judy Collins.
 Despite the positive critical response to the album, El Mirage did not succeed in redefining Webb as a performer as he had hoped.